nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 ---
 <h2 style="color: green">Jan—April 2023</h2> NxPlain is a framework that explains model's predictions using .
 A demo paper titled "NxPlain: A Web-based Tool for Discovery of Latent Concepts" has been accepted to appear at the EACL 2023.

+I will be serving as an Area Chair for Interpretability and Analysis of Models for NLP Track at the ACL 2023.

 <h2 style="color: green">Oct—Dec 2022</h2> We developed an analysis platform for annotating deep NLP models.
 A demo paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/AAAI23.pdf"> ConceptX: A Framework for Latent Concept Analysis </a> has been accepted to appear at the AAAI 2023.